-The Cohasset Community Electricity Program presents a unique opportunity for the Town to influence the development of renewable energy resources by going above and beyond the requirements in Massachusetts; this means voluntarily purchasing additional renewable energy.
-See the Massachusetts renewable energy requirements.
+Cohasset Community Electricity presents a unique opportunity for the Town to influence the development of renewable energy resources by going above and beyond the requirements of Massachusetts; this means voluntarily purchasing additional renewable energy.
+See the State’s renewable energy requirements.

 For Cohasset Community Electricity, all purchases of renewable electricity will be certified by purchasing and retiring Renewable Energy Certificates (RECs), the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
 Read more about why we need RECs.

 The Commonwealth of Massachusetts requires that all electric supply products include a minimum of 59% renewable energy resources in 2023 and 62% in 2024.
 This requirement includes “premium” sources, known as MA Class I, as well as other sources.
 For details on all required sources, see www.mass.gov/service-details/program-summaries.
 Some program products contain additional renewable energy that exceeds the minimum required by the Commonwealth, as shown below.

 |Name||Year||Required RPS MA Class I||Required Other||Voluntary MA Class I||Total|

 |National Grid Basic Service (if you opt out)||2023||22%||37%||-||39%|

 |The Renewable Portfolio Standard (RPS) is the minimum renewable energy required each year by the Commonwealth of Massachusetts.|